michelhe/opencode-agent-skills/README.md

 ### Session Initialization

 On session start, the plugin automatically injects a list of all discovered skills wrapped in `<available-skills>` tags.
-This allows the agent to know what skills are available without needing to call `find_skills` first.
+This allows the agent to know what skills are available without needing to call `get_available_skills` first.

 ### Superpowers Mode (optional)